Last Updated on 28th September 2021 by Chauncey Morgan

 The developer helps the color penetrate the hair shaft and become permanent.
 Hydrogen peroxide developer lifts the cuticle layer of the hair and depending on the strength of the activator the cuticle will lift more or less.

 Hair developer levels refer to their oxidizing potential, or how much hydrogen peroxide they have.
 Most bleach and hair color formulas use developer at either 10, 20, 30, or in some cases 40.

 Depending on the strength of the developer it can also lift the hair color level a bit.
 This is why even after removing permanent hair color using color removal products the hair underneath will be lighter than your original virgin hair color.

 The volume developer that you should use depends on the results you want to achieve.

-With hair dye low volume developer is enough to lift the hair cuticle just enough for pigment to slip inside, but when bleaching your hair you’ll need a higher volume developer.
+With hair dye, a low volume developer is enough to lift the hair cuticle just enough for the pigment to slip inside.
+But when bleaching your, hair you’ll need a higher volume developer.
 This is because you need to open the cuticle enough to allow for the natural color pigment to be removed from your hair.